Ginden/blinkstick-node-v2/README.md

 - Many methods return results of setting a feature report on device instead of `undefined`]
 - Requires Node.js 20.0 or higher

+## Big changes in v2.1

+- Added support for arbitrary animations
+- Deprecated lots of methods
+- Added subclasses `BlinkStickSync` and `BlinkStickAsync` for sync and async APIs and future specialization

+**BREAKING CHANGES**:

+- Restored original return types of several methods

 ### Tested devices

 - BlinkStick Nano